The 2017-2018 Fellows at the 2018 AUTM Annual Meeting

 Training the Next Generation

-The AUTM Foundation has entered its third year of facilitating our Technology Transfer Career Training Program!
-The program offers academic scientists and engineers at the graduate or post-doctoral level an opportunity to transition to careers in technology transfer by providing formal training, networking and practical experience in this field.
+The AUTM Foundation has entered another year of facilitating our Technology Transfer Career Training Program!
+The program offers early career professionals or those looking to transition into careers in technology transfer an opportunity that includes formal training, networking and practical experience in this field.

 Interested in Mentoring?